stenionobres/AspNetCoreIdentityLab/README.md

 Based on that this section will show how to expose ASP.NET Core Identity authentication services in a REST API.

+>It is important to note that this API example is not intended to follow all the rest API design best practices and is probably not following.
+The main objective is to present a way to access ASP.NET Core Identity resources through an API.

 ### Configuration

 A new project called [AspNetCoreIdentityLab.Api](./AspNetCoreIdentityLab.Api/) was added to solution.
 This project has some configuration classes, Controllers and Models that is part of REST API.